rt-net/sciurus17_ros/sciurus17_examples/README.md

 ### gripper_action_example.py

-This is an example code to open/close the grippers of the two arms.
+This is an example to open/close the grippers of the two arms.

 Run a node with command: